REGISTRATION OPENS MARCH 1, 2014 at 7AM MST on Ultrasignup

 Pemberton Trailhead – McDowell Mountain Regional Park

-We are proud to partner again this year with the Radisson Fort McDowell Resort where we will be hosting our Friday afternoon/evening packet pickup from 3-6pm, an available pasta dinner and happy hour!
+We are proud to partner again this year with the Radisson Fort McDowell Resort where we will be hosting our Friday afternoon/evening packet pickup from 3-6pm.
 The Radisson has special rate rooms available for race participants this year.
 Call for a reservation at (480) 789-5300 ~ and ask for the Javelina Jundred room block in order to get the discounted rate.

 Radisson Fort McDowell Resort